Home › Baby Names Directory › Mason

 Mason is an occupational surname derived from Old French maçon (from a Germanic root), referring to a craftsman who builds with stone or brick.
 The craft was central to medieval European construction, especially in building churches, castles, and civic structures.

 As a first name, Mason was rare until the 21st century.
 It shot to prominence in the 2010s, partly influenced by celebrity culture (the Kardashian family named a son Mason in 2009).
-It reached #1 on the U.S. boys' chart in 2011 and 2012 and has remained in the top 20 since.
+It reached high rankings on the U.S. boys' chart in the early 2010s and has remained popular since.

 Variations